 COVID-19 has had a big impact on consumers and businesses alike.
 Consumers’ mindsets and behaviors have shifted, while business operations have changed for many companies.
-In addition, the current economic headwinds are making next year to be one of recovery for many business sectors.
-Now is the time for companies to re-evaluate how they can remain competitive and either bolster or initiate a growth trajectory to ensure 2021 is a better year.
+In addition, the current economic headwinds are making it difficult for many business sectors.
+Now is the time for companies to re-evaluate how they can remain competitive and either bolster or initiate a growth trajectory as the economy will likely be turbulent for the foreseeable future.

 Implementing a marketing research plan is a nod towards a business looking to grow instead of looking at how to just survive.
 Such a plan might include utilizing external consulting as well as internal research partners.
-Either way, the items outlined here highlight ways to identify whether your team or company should consider creating a marketing research plan or changing your research consulting group partnership.
+Either way, the items outlined in this post highlight ways to identify whether your company should consider creating a marketing research plan or onboard a research consulting group.
 As you review this article, ask yourself if any of the following scenarios apply to you or your business.
-A yes indicates that you likely need help in preparing your marketing research efforts for 2021.
+A “yes” indicates that you likely need help in preparing your marketing research efforts.

 Too much of the same

 A benefit of using an outside vendor for marketing research is objectivity and experience.
 But over time this can be dulled or lost.
 Partners may adopt too much of the client’s thinking.
 They might begin to anticipate needs and wants and deliver what the client wants to hear instead of an objective position or insights.

 If the research conducted is only validating the current situation and what you already know or if a business leader finds the research is not providing new ideas or insights, there might be a need to look for a fresh approach, a new partner.